usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>NARA staff members were provided opportunities to share and gain expertise by participating in blogging, creating and delivering reference colloquia, and giving lectures.</p>
+      <p><strong>Update: </strong>NARA staff members were provided opportunities to share and gain expertise by participating in blogging, creating and delivering reference colloquia, and giving lectures.</p>
       </td>
       <td>
       <p>2.3</p>